anufrievroman/Deatharmony-Website/content/en/authors/admin/_index.md

 - Visitors
 ---

-Deatharmony is a symphonic metal project focused on orchestral and piano music.
-My music is inspired by symphonic metal bands like Haggard and Lacrimosa as well as by classical composers of baroque and romanticism.
+Fantasy piano & metal project created by Roman Anufriev, composer and song writer.
+Music of Deatharmony features orchestral, dream-folk, symphonic metal arrangements and is inspired by orchestral metal bands like Haggard and Lacrimosa as well as by classical composers of baroque and romanticism.
+Here, you'll find orchestral covers of metal songs, fantasy piano music, and various orchestral experiments.
+Musical scores and mp3 are available below for free.